ibm-cloud-docs/watsonxdata/qs_openrag.md

 {: #setup-openrag-from-home-prereqs}

 Before you start, make sure that you have:
 - Access to the {{site.data.keyword.lakehouse_short}} web console
 - Permission to provision services in your {{site.data.keyword.lakehouse_short}} environment
-- Your OpenRAG user name and password
+- Your OpenRAG sign-in credentials:
+  - **Username**: Follows the pattern `ibmlhapikey_<ibm-email>`.
+For example, `ibmlhapikey_john.doe@ibm.com`.
+  - **Password**: Your IBM Cloud API key.
+To create or retrieve an API key, go to [IBM Cloud API keys](https://cloud.ibm.com/iam/apikeys){: external}.
+- Credentials for at least one supported language model provider:
+  - Anthropic API key
+  - OpenAI API key
+  - IBM watsonx.ai API endpoint, project ID, and API key
+- Credentials for at least one supported embedding model provider:
+  - OpenAI API key
-- Your watsonx.ai API endpoint and project ID
+  - IBM watsonx.ai API endpoint, project ID, and API key

-## Setting up OpenRAG
+## Provision OpenRAG and OpenSearch
 {: #setup-openrag-from-home-task}

 Complete the following steps to provision and configure OpenRAG:

 1. Open the {{site.data.keyword.lakehouse_short}} web console.
 1. On the welcome page, select the tile that matches your goal.
-1. To use the OpenRAG service, select **Develop RAG pipelines that connect LLMs to your data**, and then click **Next**.
+1. To use OpenRAG, select **Develop RAG pipelines that connect LLMs to your data**, and then click **Next**.

+   The OpenRAG tile is displayed only if IBM enabled the private preview on your cluster.
+   {: note}

 1. On the **Configure Details** page, define the details to configure OpenRAG.
 1. Keep the **Starter** cluster selection, which is selected by default.
 1. Review the configuration.
-OpenSearch is added automatically when you add OpenRAG.
+OpenSearch is required for OpenRAG and is added automatically when you provision OpenRAG.
-1. Click **Finish and go**.
+1. Click **Finish and go** to start provisioning.

-1. Wait for the {{site.data.keyword.lakehouse_short}} console home page to open.
+If provisioning is still in progress, the console redirects you to the **Infrastructure Manager** page so that you can monitor status.
+If provisioning is complete, the home page is displayed.

+After provisioning is complete, sign in to OpenRAG.

 1. On the home page, select the **OpenRAG for .data** tile.
 1. Enter your OpenRAG **Username** and **Password**, and then click **Continue**.
+   - Your username follows the pattern `ibmlhapikey_<ibm-email>`.
+For example, `ibmlhapikey_john.doe@ibm.com`.
+   - Your password is your IBM Cloud API key.
+To create or retrieve an API key, go to https://cloud.ibm.com/iam/apikeys.

-1. On the setup page, set up your LLM provider.
+1. On the OpenRAG onboarding page, set up the language model and embedding model providers.
-1. Review the available provider options:
+1. Select a language model provider from the available options:
    - Anthropic
    - OpenAPI
    - IBM watsonx.ai
-1. Select **IBM watsonx.ai**.
-1. Complete the following fields:
+1. Enter the credentials for the selected provider, choose a language model from the dropdown, and then click **Complete**.
+1. Wait for OpenRAG to verify the provider credentials and open the embedding provider step.
+The following embedding providers are available:
-    - **watsonx.ai API Endpoint**
+   - OpenAI
-    - **watsonx ProjectID**
+   - IBM watsonx.ai
+1. Enter the credentials for the embedding provider, select an embedding model from the list, and then click **Complete**.
+1. Wait while OpenRAG ingests the default documents.
+You can change the language model and embedding model settings later from the OpenRAG **Settings** page.
+1. After ingestion is complete, click **What is OpenRAG?** to run your first query.
+1. Confirm that the query runs successfully.
-1. Choose whether to use the environment API key:
+1. Choose what you want to do next:
-    - To use the environment key, turn on **Use environment watsonx API key**.
-    - To provide a key manually, leave the toggle off and enter your **watsonx API key**.
-1. Click **Complete**.

-After setup finishes, both the OpenSearch and OpenRAG services are provisioned and displayed on the **Infrastructure Manager** page.
-You can select a service to view its details page.

-## Next steps
-{: #setup-openrag-from-home-next}

-After you complete the setup, you can:

-- Review service status and details from the **Infrastructure Manager** page
-- Continue with your OpenRAG workflow configuration.
+   - Click **Add a document** to ingest another document source.
+   - Click **Skip overview** to open the OpenRAG home page.

+You have now completed the initial OpenRAG setup.